Fashoda Incident: French withdrawal

 Between the two governments there was a brief battle of wills, with the British insisting on immediate and unconditional French withdrawal from Fashoda.
 The French had to accept these terms, amounting to a public humiliation.

 The French government quietly ordered its soldiers to withdraw on 3 November and the crisis ended peacefully.
 Marchand withdrew his small force by way of Abyssinia and Djibouti, rather than cross Egyptian territory by taking the relatively quick journey by steamer down the Nile.

-Francophobic cartoon: a French poodle begs for scraps from a British bulldog.
+Cartoon by Joseph Morewood Staniforth on the incident.
+A French poodle says to a British bulldog: "Well, if I can't have the bone I'll be satisfied if you give me one of the scraps."

-Anglophobic illustration captioned "The British in Siam, Egypt, the Sudan and other places".
+A painting by Aurélie Léontine Malbet depicting mice eating food.
+It was published in the 19 November 1898 issue of La France illustrée with an added caption that read "The English in Siam, Egypt, the Sudan and other places".

 Aftermath

 Fashoda was a major diplomatic defeat and a national humiliation for France.
-According to French nationalists, the capitulation was clear evidence that the army had been severely weakened by the traitors who supported Dreyfus.
-It also inspired intense anti-British sentiment, and some voiced that England might be preparing to attack France.
+According to French nationalists, the capitulation was clear evidence that the French Army had been severely weakened by the Dreyfusards.
+It also inspired intense anti-British sentiment, and some French people claimed that Britain might be preparing to attack France.
 The reopening of the Dreyfus affair in January the following year had done much to distract French public opinion from events in Sudan and people increasingly questioned the wisdom of a war over such a remote part of Africa.
-Nevertheless it put paid to French ambitions of an equatorial empire stretching from the West coast to the East.
-Britain meanwhile relished in the success, and although wary of French retaliation her coercive policy had resolved the crisis.
+Nevertheless, it put an end to French ambitions of an equatorial empire stretching from the West coast to the East.
+Britain, meanwhile, relished in the success, and although wary of French retaliation her coercive policy had resolved the crisis.

 The French also realized that in the long run they needed the friendship of Britain in case of a war between France and Germany.
+Historians note that Germany could have exploited the Fashoda Crisis to pivot France away from Britain or provoke Anglo-French conflict to divert France's attention and weaken both rivals in which Germany might gain leverage by diplomatic support to France to secure alignment against Britain, potentially isolating Britain in Africa, Instead, Germany remained passive.
+Kaiser Wilhelm's intermittent signalling of interest was insufficient; the German government made no concrete offers to France.
+A passive observation ensured Germany lost a rare strategic opening in late-19th-century colonial and blunder European diplomacy.

-In March 1899, the Anglo-French Convention of 1898 was signed and it was agreed that the source of the Nile and the Congo rivers should mark the frontier between their spheres of influence.
+In March 1899, the Anglo-French Convention of 1898 was signed.
+One of its provisions was an agreement that the watersheds of the Nile and the Congo rivers should mark the frontier between their spheres of influence.
 The Fashoda Incident was the last serious colonial dispute between Britain and France, and its classic diplomatic solution is considered by most historians to be the precursor of the Entente Cordiale of 1904.
 The same year, Fashoda was officially renamed Kodok.
 It is located in modern-day South Sudan.